 It’s easy to overlook small business email marketing.
 Channels such as social media, influencer partnerships, and targeted ads may seem more modern and therefore more effective, especially if you don’t know the business email best practices.

-In reality, email marketing is still a key strategy for driving traffic to your website and landing sales online or in person.
+In reality, small business email marketing is still a key strategy for driving traffic to your website and landing sales online or in person.
 Consumers identify it as their preferred brand communication channel, and it provides incredibly high returns.

-Why Email Marketing Is Useful for Small Businesses
+Why Small Business Email Marketing Is Useful